In Email Marketing, Testing Is Your Secret Weapon: How to Optimize Your Outbound Sales Emails

 Every sales team knows to prioritize email marketing.
 After all, it’s one of the few existing, highly influential outbound marketing tactics.
 But not every sales team tests their email marketing messaging effectively.

-Prospect funded companies not already in your Salesforce with Crunchbase Enterprise.
+Prospect funded companies not already in your Salesforce with Crunchbase Business.

 This is a misstep because your email marketing efforts will almost surely miss the mark without proper testing.
 In fact, testing is the only way to find out whether what you’re doing is actually working—not to mention ways to improve your email messaging.